Detailed information about the 100 most recent patent applications.

 Filing a Notice of Appeal can sometimes lead to allowance even before the appeal is fully briefed or decided by the PTAB.
 This occurs when the examiner or their supervisor reconsiders the rejection during the mandatory appeal conference (MPEP § 1207.01) after the appeal is filed.

-In this dataset, 32.0% of applications that filed an appeal were subsequently allowed.
-This appeal filing benefit rate is above the USPTO average, suggesting that filing an appeal can be an effective strategy for prompting reconsideration.
+In this dataset, 31.5% of applications that filed an appeal were subsequently allowed.
+This appeal filing benefit rate is below the USPTO average, suggesting that filing an appeal has limited effectiveness in prompting favorable reconsideration.

 ✓ Appeals to PTAB show good success rates.
 If you have a strong case on the merits, consider fully prosecuting the appeal to a Board decision.